-Looking back, what is odd is that for many years I’d been blazing through books about mind-body connections, and nearly all of these books had led me through meditations.
-I don’t understand why encountering Tolle when I did, and taking his simple guidance to notice breaths at natural openings, changed so much.
+What is odd, is that for many years I’d been blazing through books about mind-body connections, especially whenever on vacations.
+Nearly all of these books had led me through short visualizations which I happily went along with, but Tolle’s simple guidance to notice breaths at natural openings, was revolutionary.

-I live in South Florida, where a defining characteristic of life is driving, everywhere, all the time, through heavy traffic, in hot cars.
+I live in a place where a defining characteristic of life is driving: everywhere, all the time, through heavy traffic, in hot cars.
 Stoplights are abundant.
-So I started with five breaths at each stop, then shot for ten, then stopped counting at all when the response became automatic, shifting into a more spacious gear at every opportunity.
+So I started with five breaths at each stop, then increased the number, then stopped counting when the response became automatic, when I began easily shifting into a more spacious gear at every opportunity.

-The timing may also have been right because of the collective awakening finding traction around the time.
-People were becoming more receptive to meditation and spirituality-sans-religion.
-It is still hard to pinpoint how long this phase went on before I began noticing more changes, like laughing louder and sleeping less.
-I knew that I was on the cusp of something durable.
+It is still hard to pinpoint how long this phase went on before I began noticing more changes, like laughing louder and sleeping less, but I knew I was on the cusp of something durable.

-I was fairly content with the progress I’d made finding a comfort zone to retreat to, even hide in, a world of new learning and curiosities.
-So I quit therapy of course.
-True, I hadn’t conquered the anxiety nor faced the issues of the family, but I reasoned that those developments would come in time now that I had the right tools.
+I was fairly content with the progress I’d made finding a comfort zone to retreat to, a world of new learning and curiosities.
+I quit therapy.
+True, I hadn’t conquered the anxiety nor faced the issues of the family, but I reasoned that those changes would come in time.

-My daughter and I were wandering the the aisles of the DSW shoe store quite a long time; the most ordinary day in the world.
-She has particular tastes, so after a while I left her to it, standing off to the side, people watching to pass the time.
+My daughter and I were wandering the the aisles of DSW store for quite a long time; the most ordinary kind of day in the world.
+It generally takes her a long time to find what she likes, so after a while I left her to it, standing off to the side, people watching to pass the time.

-It isn’t that I’d been unconscious, with time disappearing into an auto-pilot state, but that a quality of mind so vivid, open, and different from anything I’d encountered before, had subtly revealed itself as having been there, holding me, as though in a hammock.
-Far from ‘spiritual experiences’ I’d had before – dramatic visions and insights that characterized my later teen years – this was sweet, non-intrusive and natural, without strings – like happening upon the sky.
-I’d been coasting in it for a while.
+It isn’t that I’d been unconscious, or in an auto-pilot state, but that a quality of mind so vividly different from anything I’d encountered before, came forward.
+Far from the spiritual experiences I’d had before – quite dramatic visions and insights that characterized my later teen years and indeed changed the course of my life before – this assertion was non-intrusive – like happening upon the sky.

 Not that which the eye can see, but that whereby the eye can see: know that to be Brahman the eternal, and not what people here adore;